-In May 2014, the FASB issued ASU No. 2014-09, "Revenue from Contracts with Customers."
+In May 2014, the FASB issued ASU No. 2014-9, "Revenue from Contracts with Customers."
 The pronouncement was issued to clarify the principles for recognizing revenue and to develop a common revenue standard and disclosure requirements for U.S. GAAP and International Financial Reporting Standards.
-The pronouncement is effective for fiscal years beginning after December 15, 2017.
-The Company is in the process of evaluating the impact this pronouncement will have on the Company's consolidated financial statements.
+The pronouncement is effective for reporting periods beginning after December 15, 2017.
+The Company plans to adopt the provisions of ASU No. 2014-9 effective January 1, 2018 using the modified retrospective approach.
+Leases are specifically excluded from ASU No. 2014-9 and will be governed by the applicable lease codification; however, this update may have implications on certain variable payment terms included in lease agreements.
+The Company continues to evaluate the impact this pronouncement will have on the Company's consolidated financial statements.